Hausdorff measure of SLE curves: SLE and natural parametrization

 The original definition given in \cite{LS} is only valid in $\mathbb{H}$.
-They use some cutoff argument instead of assuming $\Psi_0(D)<\infty$ (they define it on a bounded subdomain in $\mathbb{H}$ instead of whole $\mathbb{H}$).
-In \cite{LR} the definition is extended to every domain and basic properties of it are studied.
-We recall the results that we need here.\\
+They use some cutoff argument instead of assuming $\Psi_0(D)<\infty$ (they define it on a bounded subdomain in $\mathbb{H}$ instead of $\mathbb{H}$).
+In \cite{LR}, as we mentioned earlier, the authors constructed natural length in terms of Minkowski content and studied basic properties of SLE curves under that.
+We recall the results from \cite{LR} that we will be needed here.\\

 \begin{proposition} If $F:\mathbb{H} \rightarrow D$ is a conformal map, $z,w \in \partial D$, such that $F(0)=z$ and $F(\infty)=w$, then we get